Edgeworth/memerna/README.md

 # s22 notes

-2004 model:
+Turner 2004 model:

 - Special stacks of length > 2 base pairs are not handled.
 - Internal loops are limited to size 30 in most implementations in memerna.

-2012 model: GU penalty removed from AU/GU penalty
+Update in 2012 model:

+- GU penalty removed from AU/GU penalty + stacking energy changed "Testing the nearest neighbor model for Canonical RNA base pairs" paper Just use the updated GU stacks, not for WC stacks since they didn't change that much That's what RNAstructure does.

-2022 model:
+Update in 2022 model:

 - AU penalty removed as well
 - stacking params updated
 - sequence dependent parameters for terminal base pairs based on the penultimate pair

-To ask Dave:
 need to apply to all loop types - affects energy model, exterior loop, mfe.

-- hairpin loop
-  - Special hairpins should remain unchanged?
-  - Special GU closure (with GG) should remain?
-- bulge loop
-- internal loop
-  - special internal loops should remain unchanged?
-  - AU/GU penalty is different for internal loops, but make it the new parameters too?
-- multiloop branches
-  - hack values for multiloop coefficients should stay the same?
-- Still using 10\*kcal/mol.
-Should switch precision?
-What accuracy changes did Dave see?
-- does it use higher precision for t04?
-- check initiation/symmetry values
-  energy model:

 - augu_penalty, internal_augu_penalty goes away;
 - add [4][4][4][4] table for terminal base pairs.